ax1/a1-server/README_DEV.md

 Added a sample code in lib/server to start checking what are the functionalities that slow down the most (and check if refactoring is possible)

 20k raw
 18.5k without middleware and without dynamic file (middleware security.protect()) 16.5 without dynamic file
 13 all

+## PERFORMANCE VS CLUSTER MODE

+- for small hello tests like these, cluster performance is 16K so it is worse than raw node
+- it only makes sense in production, when responses takes time in the database, etc.

 ## PERFORMANCE RAW NODE VS JAVA